freakent/node-red-contrib-sunevents/README.md

 - Options:

+  - *Verbose*:
+    When enabled this setting outputs additional logging messages to the debug console
   - *Make Hours seem like minutes (test mode)*:
     Reduces the time you have to wait for an event to fire, 1 hour becomes 1 minute.
 Obviously the Sun events won't fire at their correct times but if you are testing your flow it means you won't have to wait for hours to see that things are working.